jaaaco/aws-cli-mysql-client/README.md

-# Backup and Restore Script for Kubernetes
+# MySQL Backup and Restore Script for Kubernetes

 This repository contains the `backup_restore_script.sh`, a shell script designed to facilitate the backup and restoration of MySQL databases in Kubernetes environments using AWS S3 for storage.